Become an English Teacher

-In comparison to many other teacher training courses, you will work in small groups – with a maximum of four trainees for every tutor – to ensure that you receive the time and support that you need to kick start your career.
+In comparison to many other teacher training course providers, we work in small groups – with a maximum of four trainees* for every tutor – to ensure that you receive the time and support that you need to kick start your career.

 We have developed two different models of this course in order to make the CertTESOL as accessible to as wide a range of people as possible.
-Both models involve elements of online and face to face study.
-Both models result in the same internationally renowned certificate.
+Both models involve elements of online and face to face study and will equip you with the skills and knowledge needed to teach English to your students in both online and face to face settings.
+Both models result in exactly the same internationally renowned certificate.